lev4ek0/safe_eval/README.md

-# save_evaluation
+# safe_evaluation

-save_evaluation - is an implementation of polish notation algorithm for mathematical and dataframe operations
+safe_evaluation - is an implementation of polish notation algorithm for mathematical and dataframe operations

 # how to use